 In an effort to maximize the impact of the day, the NCH and the NHCHC have encouraged local and statewide organizations to hold memorials of their own.
 Last year, over 150 cities across the nation, from Detroit to Seattle to Washington DC, sponsored events to honor those who had died as well as to recommit to the task of ending homelessness.

-Because we can’t gather for a memorial service this year, we are remembering those who passed on this memorial page.
+As we have done in past years, we will be gathering for a candlelight vigil in December to honor our homeless brothers and sisters that passed away.
+We are also remembering those who passed on this memorial page.
 Please join us in remembering, reflecting, and increasing awareness of people dying while experiencing homelessness.
 Through solidarity and prayer, we stand together in support of shared conversation regarding the lack of safe and affordable housing, mental health care, addiction treatment and trauma-informed services for those in need throughout our country and in our own community here in Northeast Wisconsin.
 Due to confidentiality, only first names are shared.
 Please join us in remembering….

 See Me Prayer

 You see my worth, my dignity and my hopes.

 You see my homeless brothers and sisters and their struggles;

 You see their worth, their dignity and their hopes.